FotPan/E-commerceDjango/README.md

 An e-commerse site called Puddle.

-Implementation of an online marketplace using Python nad Django
+Implementation of an online marketplace using Python and Django